1tukkur/TukkurCypressPOC/README.md

-# TukkurCypressPOC
+# Install Dependencies

 git clone [url]

-cd into the TOH-PT6 folder in a terminal, run the following at this location: npm install npm install cypress (not sure if this is needed) npm install cypress-cucumber-preprocessor (not sure if this is needed)
+cd into the TOH-PT6 folder in a terminal, run the following at this location

+npm install

+npm install cypress

+npm install cypress-cucumber-preprocessor (not sure if this is needed)

+# Run angular app with:

+ng serve --open

+Start Cypress runner against local angular app:

 npm run cypress:open

 The above command should open the desktop Cypress App.